dspace-group/veos-cosim-client/doc/guides/troubleshooting.md

 - The signal ID was obtained from the currently connected handle.
 - The provided buffer length matches the signal data you expect to read or write.
+- The signal direction matches the API: incoming signals for read operations, outgoing signals for write operations.

 Problem: Transmit calls return a full-buffer result.